Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 Check the agents' CPU usage after your load test in the [test report](../../manual/320-test-evaluation/#agents) so you know whether any adjustments are necessary.
 {{% /note %}}

-After your test has finished and the MC machine has downloaded all the data necessary for generating a test report, gce_admin/ec2_admin can also help you to easily shut down and delete all of your test machines.
+After your test finished and the mastercontroller has downloaded all the data required for report generation, gce_admin/ec2_admin can also help you to easily terminate all of your test machines.

 ## Google Cloud (GCP)

-### Setting up gcloud
+### Setting up Google Cloud Access

-To start using XLT's **gce_admin** tool for setting up and managing load test instances, you first need to set up your machine to use Google's **gcloud command line tool**.
-In order to do this, download and install the Cloud SDK for your platform, following the directions <a href="https://cloud.google.com/sdk/docs/downloads-interactive" target="_blank">from Google</a>.
+To start the XLT **gce_admin** tool to manage load test machines, you need to set up GCP access first using Google's **gcloud command line tool**.
+In order to do this, download and install the Google Cloud SDK for your platform.
+Follow the directions to <a href="https://cloud.google.com/sdk/docs/downloads-interactive" target="_blank">setup the SDK</a>.

-Add the Cloud SDK command-line tools to your PATH and enable command completion if you want to.
+Add the Cloud SDK command line tools to your PATH and enable command completion if you want to.
 In any case, restart your shell after the installation and run `gcloud init` to initialize the gcloud environment.
 This will prompt you to log in using your Google user account - log in (in your browser) and click _Allow_ to grant permission to access Google Cloud resources.

 At the command prompt, select a Google Cloud project from the list of those where you have _Owner_, _Editor_ or _Viewer_ permissions: